-Only if all interest groups in a digitalization project recognize a clear added value for themselves and their concerns, they will support its implementation and the intended success can be sustainable.
-Who are the stakeholders and how can they be satisfied?
+Only if all interest groups in a finance digitalization project recognize a clear added value for themselves and their concerns, they will support its implementation and the intended success can be sustainable.
+Who are the important stakeholders in a bank and how can they be satisfied?

 An essential interface in the loan business is located between customer service and the loan department, as a lot of data is exchanged here.
 By mapping all application elements in a digital workflow, information deficits between front and back office can be avoided.

-The step into digitalization seems to be a big one in the corporate lending business.
-Knowledge-intensive processes, often with exceptions, must be mapped and different inventory systems must be connected.
+Example Digital Banking: Digital transformation seems to be a big step in corporate lending business.
+Knowledge-intensive processes, often with exceptions, must be mapped and a lot of different legacy systems must be connected.
 We show the procedure for a digitalization project by a practical example.

 The essential basement of any digitalization project in finance should be the creation of a reliable database.
 Using the following five success factors, you can see by the example of the corporate credit process what you should bear in mind when realizing your digitalization project.

 knowis is a specialized software vendor located in Regensburg, Germany.
-Founded in 2004, the mission is to develop highly flexible and agile solutions, particularly with regard to managing and automating complexity.
+Founded in 2004, the mission is to develop highly flexible solutions in an agile approach, particularly with regard to managing and automating complexity.